—Jon Taffer, during the opening narration of every episode.note Except in the "Top 10" specials of that aired on June 22 and June 29, 2014.

 Another favorite, done nearly Once an Episode, is an owner in denial, claiming they have loyal regulars or that their regulars enjoy whatever "quirk" Taffer focuses in on, followed by a cut to a shot of a completely empty bar.

-It's been revealed however that many of these "empty bar" shots are completely staged, when the bar isn't actually open.
+It's been revealed, however, that many of these "empty bar" shots are completely staged, when the bar isn't actually open.

 No OSHA Compliance: Aside from sanitation issues, several bars have had problems with the structural integrity of their buildings.
-In these cases, Jon often has to recruit contractors and structural engineers to fix the defects before he can even start redesigning the bar.
+In these cases, Taffer often has to recruit contractors and structural engineers to fix the defects before he can even start redesigning the bar.

 Papa Wolf: While Taffer has gotten really upset quite often on the show, the angriest he ever got in the first two seasons was during the episode based around "J.A.
 Murphy's", when the chef, on hidden camera, picked up raw chicken with her bare hands, then started preparing nachos.
 The customer those nachos were for?
 Taffer's daughter.
 Needless to say, righteous fury soon entered the bar in the form of Taffer.

-Pointy-Haired Boss: Many of the managers looking over the bars are often relatives or friends of the owners and have absolutely no experience in managing a bar.
+Pointy-Haired Boss: Many of the managers looking over the bars are relatives or friends of the owners and have absolutely no experience in managing a bar.
 More often than not they are one of the main reasons that the bar is failing.

 Punny Name/Theme Naming: It's a show involving the bar industry.
 Unless the bar is considered a landmark by the locals, or has a family name in it, then chances are its name will be this if it wasn't already by the end of the episode, complete with themed drinks.

 Mark, chef at Swanky Bubbles, gave up and walked away when told what changes were necessary.